 Anyway, we started brainstorming some ideas for gifts that won’t make our toy clutter problem any worse than it already is.
-The boys honestly don’t own a ton of toys, but when you have 6 (soon to be 7!) people living in one house, you have to keep life simple or the mess takes over!
+The boys honestly don’t own a ton of toys, but when you have 7 people living in one house, you have to keep life simple or the mess takes over!

 Here are some ideas that we came up with.